XihanZhang/human-cellular-func-con/README.md

 Keywords: Functional gradients; Functional networks; Cortical organization; fMRI; Genetics; Cell-type imputation; Inhibitory interneurons; Excitatory neurons; Gene transcription

-P.S.
-I'd be very happy if you cite our work-your supports encourage me sticking with the phylosophy of doing works that are useful to others :)

 ## Analysis-ready cell maps
 Please cite the above paper for the use of these maps:
 ### Cell-type abundaces in Schaefer 100/200/300/400/500/600/700/800/900/1000 parcellation are provided in `/cell_maps`.